Background pattern

 No studies have been conducted on the effects of Balsoprim on human fertility.

-Based on available preclinical experience, at normal doses, there are no indications of possible effects on fertility due to the use of bromhexine.
+Based on the available preclinical experience, at normal doses, there are no indications of possible effects on fertility due to the use of bromhexine.

-Driving and operating machinery
+Driving and using machines

 During treatment with Balsoprim, dizziness may occur due to the effect of bromhexine, which should be taken into account when driving or operating hazardous machinery.

-Balsoprim contains parahydroxybenzoate of propyl and parahydroxybenzoate of methyl
+Balsoprim contains propyl hydroxybenzoate and methyl hydroxybenzoate

-May cause allergic reactions (possibly delayed).
+May cause allergic reactions (possibly delayed)

 Balsoprim contains sorbitol